kubedb/docs/docs/guides/pgpool/concepts/pgpool.md

 - [Monitor Pgpool with builtin Prometheus](/docs/guides/pgpool/monitoring/using-builtin-prometheus.md)
 - [Monitor Pgpool with Prometheus operator](/docs/guides/pgpool/monitoring/using-prometheus-operator.md)

-### spec.configSecret
+### spec.configuration
+`spec.configuration` is an optional field that specifies custom configuration for Pgpool cluster.
+It has the following fields:

-`spec.configSecret` is an optional field that allows users to provide custom configuration for Pgpool.
-You can provide the custom configuration in a secret, then you can specify the secret name `spec.configSecret.name`.
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Pgpool object.
+  - ```yaml
+         configuration:
+           inline:
+             pgpool.conf: |
+                num_init_children = 6
+                max_pool = 65
+                child_life_time = 400
+    ```

+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Pgpool cluster.

 > Please note that, the secret key needs to be `pgpool.conf`.
 To learn more about how to use a custom configuration file see [here](/docs/guides/pgpool/configuration/using-config-file.md).

-NB.
-If `spec.configSecret` is set, then `spec.initConfig` needs to be empty.

-### spec.initConfig

-`spec.initConfig` is an optional field that allows users to provide custom configuration for Pgpool while initializing.

-To learn more about how to use init configuration see [here](/docs/guides/pgpool/configuration/using-init-config.md).

-NB.
-If `spec.initConfig` is set, then `spec.configSecret` needs to be empty.

 ### spec.deletionPolicy

 `deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Pgpool` CR or which resources KubeDB should keep or delete when you delete `Pgpool` CR.
 KubeDB provides following four deletion policies: